Hotmoka/hotmoka/tutorial/Takamaka.md

 > and faster, and subsequently with a real blockchain.

-Let us hence create another Eclipse Maven project `blockchain`, in the same directory where the `hotmoka` project was cloned, exactly as we did for the `family` project above.
+Let us hence create another Eclipse Maven project `blockchain`, inside `tutorial`, exactly as we did in the previous section for the `family` project.
 We will specify Java 11 (or later) in its build path.
 This project will start a local simulation of a blockchain node, actually working over the disk memory of our local machine.
-Hence this project depends on the jar that implements that blockchain simulation in memory, that is an example of a Hotmoka node.
+Hence this project depends on the jar that implements that blockchain simulation in memory.
+The latter simulation is an example of a Hotmoka node.
+Use `io.hotmoka` as Group Id and `blockchain` as Artifact Id.
 This is specified in the following `pom.xml`, that we will copy inside the `blockchain` project, replacing that generated by Eclipse: